Kayli/logspub/psychology/psychology.md

 - repression
   - exclusion of distressing memories, thoughts, or feelings from the conscious mind
   - gives rise to anxiety and to neurotic symptoms, which begin when a forbidden drive or impulse threatens to enter the conscious mind [16]

+- trauma [20]
+  - physiologically overwhelming event
+    - that wasn't properly contextualized or integrated into rest of our understanding
+  - can be framed as an incomplete learning

 ## stress